 Annapurna Base Camp Short Trek itinerary 5 Days starts in a sub-tropical valley from where we gently ascend to the glaciated alpine zone.
 The trek leads us to Annapurna Base Camp (ABC), from where the splendid view of several peaks can be observed.
 This Annapurna Base Camp short trek is one of the best rewarding treks in Nepal, and the perfect season to tour this beautiful trek is from March to May and September to December.

-We organize Annapurna Base Camp Short Trek, starting from Kathmandu or Pokhara.
+We organize the Annapurna Base Camp Short Trek, starting from Kathmandu or Pokhara.
 Please email us to learn more about the trekking itinerary, cost, faqs, and difficulty of this rewarding trek in Nepal.
 We offer you a reasonable price with an excellent itinerary for better trekking experiences in Nepal.
 We recommend Annapurna Base Camp Trek with Ghorepani Poonhill (14 Days) if you plan a more extended classic trek.

 Our team will pick you up from the hotel and drop you at the bus station to drive to Pokhara.
 It takes about 6- 7 hours to reach Pokhara.
 There are regular tourist buses that leave early morning from Kathmandu.

 Alternatively, you can fly to Pokhara, there are several flights operated throughout the day.
-If you have a short holiday duration, you shall proceed for the trek the same day you fly to Pokhara.
+If you have a short holiday duration, you shall proceed with the trek the same day you fly to Pokhara.

 Our guide will come to meet you and brief you about the Annapurna Base Camp Short Trek.